Mid-Ride Fueling — What to Eat Every 30 Minutes on a Long Ride

 - One Medjool date stuffed with peanut butter and a pinch of salt

-- A banana, if you can manage peeling it while moving
+- A banana, if you can manage peeling it while moving without swerving into traffic

 Minute 60 — Second Feeding

-Drink 500-750ml of fluid per hour in moderate conditions — more if it’s hot.
+Drink 500-750ml of fluid per hour in moderate conditions — more when it’s hot.
 I use a 750ml Specialized Purist bottle and make myself finish it each hour.
 Not negotiating with myself about it.

 Hours 2-3 — The Gel Transition